spiritphyz/Save-the-Environment/User/vim-cheat-sheet.md

 # Vim Buffers (files)
   * :ls       list buffers
+  * :b1       switch to buffer 1
+  * :bu frag  switch to buffer by searching fragment of name
   * :bd#      buffer destroy (:bd2 deletes buffer 2)
   * :e        edit a file in same directory that you started Vim
   * :o        open a file from any starting directory using file browser or               FZF (ctrl-P)
   * C-g       show current filename

 # Vim Windows (split panes)
   * ctrl-w v or :vsp    split into columns